ZGCTroy/Domain_Adaptation/README.md

 ## Download Datasets
 * If you install with docker, you do not have to prepare datasets.
 As datasets have already been included in docker image.

-* If you install environment with pip, you have to download datasets by yourself and put them in ./data, and it will look like
+* If you install with pip, you have to download datasets by yourself and put them in ./data, and it will look like

         - Digits
         -- -- MNIST